Kalman Filters (Tue Nov 19, lect 22) | previous | next | slides |

 • Look beyond the internal of the system, what is telling it to change?

-• Control input: driver steps on break or accelerator
+• Driver steps on break or accelerator

 • Gravity is pulling the ball downhill